dj505/PicoIO/README.md

         * This can be bypassed/remedied by using the expansion IO to control external LEDs with their own external power supply and some MOSFETs.
 I encourage you to be creative!
 * Upgrade existing hand controllers, in case of broken/defective/underperforming IO

+## THT vs SMD Boards
+The PicoIO has two current revisions, one using surface mount components, and one using through-hole components.
+There are some notable differences between the two!
+* As the dense traces on the through-hole revision were a challenge to route, the traces used for LED power are thinner, which limits the maximum safe current consumption per button LED to around 0.4A or below.
+* The surface mount revision of the board has much more room for routing, resulting in thicker power traces that can safely handle roughly 1.2A per button LED.
+* The through-hole revision lacks debug headers, but the debug pins on the Pico are still easily accessible.
+This shouldn't be an issue for anyone anyway, though.

 ## Components
 | Components (per 1 PCB) | Specs | Notes | Recommended Purchase Link | Approximate Min.
 Cost of Components |
 |------------------------|-------|-------|---------------------------|-----------------------------------------|